 AKJ Associates understands the public sector.
 We have a global reputation for creating events with key governments and public sector agencies.
 We've run Interpol’s Annual General Assembly and numerous Regional Assemblies and executed events for Europol, World Customs Organisation (WCO), the World Intellectual Property Organisation, the European Commission as well as most G8 Governments.

-The 17th e-Crime Congress will be the largest and most sophisticated meeting place for senior cyber-security professionals from government, law enforcement, intelligence and the private sector.
+The e-Crime & Cybersecurity Congress will be the largest and most sophisticated virtual meeting place for senior cyber-security professionals from government, law enforcement, intelligence and the private sector.

 It will address the critical issues of:

 - International law enforcement co-operation

 - Securing CNI